qu1r0ra/philippine-machine-translation/README.md

    uv sync
    ```

-3. Run through the ff. notebooks in `notebooks/` in the specified order:
+3. Run through the ff. notebooks in `notebooks/` in the order specified below:

    1. `00_setup.ipynb`
    2. `01_preprocessing_nmt.ipynb`